MohitDesabathina/Notes-Application--NoteJs/README.md

 # Notes-Application--NoteJs
-This application is completely build using NodeJs and the input to the application is through terminal.
+This application is completely build using NodeJs.

 Prerequisite Commands: